Multilevel Monte-Carlo for computing the SCR with the standard formula and other stress tests: Introduction

-Such kind of expectation arises in the standard formula for the calculation of the interest rate module of the SCR.
-More generally, the problem of computing~\eqref{def_I_max} occurs when one has to determine the worst of a set of $P$ shocks (or stress tests) on a portfolio of securities at some future time~$t$ called risk horizon.
-For the interest rate module of the SCR, one rather has to compute $\E\left[\max\left\{\E\left[Y^1|X\right],\ldots,\E\left[Y^P|X\right],0\right\}\phi(X)\right]$, which amounts to add a zero coordinate to~$Y$.
+This function is sublinear, but is not differentiable when two (or more) arguments achieve the maximum.
+Due to this singularity, the general result given by Giles~\cite[Section 9.1]{Giles} when $h$ is twice differentiable does not apply, and a careful analysis is required.
+Note that~\eqref{def_I_max} appears in the standard formula for the calculation of the SCR interest rate module.
+To be precise, one has to compute in this case $\E\left[\max\left\{\E\left[Y^1|X\right],\ldots,\E\left[Y^P|X\right],0\right\}\phi(X)\right]$, which amounts to add a zero coordinate to~$Y$.
+More generally, the problem of computing~\eqref{def_I_max} occurs when one has to determine the worst of a set of $P$ shocks (or stress tests) on a portfolio of securities at some future time~$t$.
 When the function $\phi$ is nonnegative and such that $\E[\phi(X)]=1$, $\phi(X)$ can be seen as a change of probability on the different events up to time~$t$.
 The function $\phi(X)$ does not add any technical difficulty in our study, but it enables us to perform the evolution up to time~$t$ under the real probability and the evaluation of the losses under the risk-neutral probability, as it is recommended by Solvency II.
+It can also include some discounting factor.
 Studies of MLMC estimators for nested expectations for irregular functions~$h$ with applications to risk management have recently been made by Giles and Haji-Ali~\cite{GiHA}, Bourgey et al.~\cite{BDMGZ} and Giorgi et al.~\cite{GiLePa}.
 In a very recent work, Giles and Goda~\cite{GiGo} have studied precisely the problem of computing~\eqref{def_I_max} with the MLMC method.